Junon72/DreamsOnWheels/README.md

 - [How to Extend Django User Model](https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html)

 ## Special Thanks

 Thank you for you patience and support my lovely family.
 I wish nothing more than I will have a chance to pay you back the time away from you while climbing this mountain, and to be fully present with you again.
-Thank you for Code Institute tutor team who helped me sort out few hiccups on the way, and Slack community who I know go trhough the same ups and downs.
+Thank you for Code Institute tutor team who helped me sort out few hiccups on the way, and Slack community who I know go through the same ups and downs.
 And thank you Brian Macharia for mentoring me and having my back.